dustinwhisman/dustinwhisman.com/src/pages/writing/eleventy-starter-template/maintenance-and-collaboration.md

 ---
-title: "Eleventy Starter: Maintenance and Collaboration | Writing | Dustin Whisman"
+title: 'Eleventy Starter: Maintenance and Collaboration | Writing | Dustin Whisman'
 description: This article is about handling dependency updates, maintaining code quality, and providing templates for pull requests and issues for better collaboration.
-articleTitle: "Building an Eleventy Starter Template: Maintenance and Collaboration"
+articleTitle: 'Building an Eleventy Starter Template: Maintenance and Collaboration'
 layout: layout.njk
 date: 2022-11-02
 tags: